AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/manage-permissions/assign-users.md

 # Step 2C: Add Users to a Group

-As a best practice, AVEVA recommended assigning users to groups so that they can be managed as a single object in AVEVA Data Hub.
+As a best practice, AVEVA recommends assigning users to groups so that they can be managed as a single object in AVEVA Data Hub.
+Add the users that you created in <xref:invite-users> to the appropriate groups that you created in <xref:assign-users>.

 To add users to a group: